 You have the right to ask for a copy of the information we hold about you, and to have any inaccuracies in your information corrected.

 We use ‘cookies’ on our website.

 ‘Cookies’ are small pieces of information sent by an organisation to your computer and stored on your hard drive to allow that organisation to recognise you when you next visit.

-If your personal details change, please help us to keep your information up-to-date by notifying us by post email at email@example.com, post at Phyllis Tuckwell Hospice Care, Waverley Lane, Farnham, Surrey, GU9 8BL or call 01252 729446
+If your personal details change, please help us to keep your information up to date by notifying us at Phyllis Tuckwell Hospice Care, Waverley Lane, Farnham, Surrey, GU9 8BL.
+01252 729446

 We reserve the right to amend this privacy statement at any time.
 If we do, we will post notice of the change on our website and you will be deemed to have accepted such changes.